RenderKit/oidn/doc/overview.md

     or newer

-Using older driver versions is *not* supported and Intel Open Image Denoise might run with only limited capabilities or might be unstable.
-Also, resizable BAR *must* be enabled in the BIOS for Intel discrete GPUs if running on Linux, and recommended if running on Windows.
+Using older driver versions is *not* supported and Intel Open Image Denoise might run with only limited capabilities, have suboptimal performance or might be unstable.
+Also, Resizable BAR *must* be enabled in the BIOS for Intel discrete GPUs if running on Linux, and strongly recommended if running on Windows.

 For NVIDIA GPU support, please also install the latest [NVIDIA graphics drivers](https://www.nvidia.com/en-us/geforce/drivers/):